MIGG-NTU/MIG_Docs/source/ntu/two-factor-authentication.rst

 ---------------------------------------------------

-Procedure to login to access workday on the computer after the initial setup which was done previously (Subsequent Login after initial setup)
+Procedure to login to access workday on the computer after the initial setup which was done previously (Subsequent Login after initial setup):

 - On the computer: First click on the workday link https://wd3.myworkday.com/ntu/d/home.htmld
-- On the computer: Key in your userid and password when prompted and press OK
+- On the computer: Key in your userid and password when prompted and press OK (Userid: xxxxxx@staff.main.ntu.edu.sg | Password: Network password)

-    - Userid: xxxxxx@staff.main.ntu.edu.sg
-    - Password Network password

 - On the phone: Next, open the MS authenticator app on your phone
 - On the phone: Slide your finger downward on your phone screen
 - On the phone: A prompt will appear (Approve / Deny)
 - On the phone: Select Approve
 - On the computer: Now look back at your computer.
 The workday application will now be processed and you should be able to see the workday application on your computer now

 If you wait for too long, the browser will prompt you for a one time code.
 In this case, click on the authenticator to either swipe down the screen or click on the entry NTU2FA.
 After you pressed on it you will see a one-time password.
 Key the code on the browser screen.

 **If you have any question, request a service in ServiceNow@NTU.**